L&M: History

-In December 1997, the ingredients that go into L&M cigarettes were displayed on the cartons.
-In addition to blended tobacco and water, the 26 ingredients that go into L&M cigarettes include molasses, phenylacetic acid, and oil of patchouli.
+In December 1997, the ingredients used in L&M cigarettes were listed on the cartons.
+In addition to blended tobacco and water, L&M cigarettes contain 26 additional ingredients, which include: molasses, phenylacetic acid, and the oil of patchouli.

 L&M was the fourth-largest cigarette brand in the world, with 92 billion cigarettes produced in 2007.
 In 2016, L&M had a volume of 97 billion produced cigarettes.
-It is the third-best selling international cigarette brand outside the United States and China.
+It is the third-best-selling international cigarette brand outside the United States and China.

 Marketing

-Over the years, Liggett & Myers made many poster and magazine advertisements to promote the brand, which included famous slogans such as "No cigarette ever went so far so fast!".
+Over the years, Liggett & Myers made many poster and magazine advertisements to promote the brand, which included slogans such as "No cigarette ever went so far so fast!".
 Hollywood celebrities such as Barbara Stanwyck, Rosalind Russell and Fredric March starred in various print advertisement to promote the brand by claiming that L&M filters were "Just what the doctor ordered!".

 Various TV advertisements were also created.
-The most known ones were the "Just What The Doctor Ordered", "Live Modern", "Stay Fresh, Stay Fresh With L&M", and "Come on Over to the L&M Side" ads.
+The best known ones were the "Just What The Doctor Ordered", "Live Modern", "Stay Fresh, Stay Fresh With L&M", and "Come on Over to the L&M Side" ads.

 Markets

-L&M cigarettes are sold in the United States, Mexico, Peru, Ireland, Dominican Republic, Brazil, Chile, Bolivia, Argentina, Luxembourg, Belgium, the Netherlands, Germany, Denmark, Sweden, Finland, France, Switzerland, Austria, Sultanate of Oman, Saudi Arabia, Portugal, Spain, Italy, Poland, India, Indonesia, Czech Republic, Romania, Moldova, Slovakia, Slovenia, Serbia, Bulgaria, Greece, Cyprus, Turkey, Albania, Estonia, Latvia, Lithuania, Belarus, Ukraine, Russia, Kazakhstan, Armenia, Georgia, Algeria, Libya, Egypt, Israel, Afghanistan, the United Arab Emirates, Thailand, Guatemala, Malaysia, Taiwan, Singapore, South Korea and Morocco.
+L&M cigarettes are sold in Afghanistan, Albania, Algeria, Argentina, Armenia, Austria, Belgium, Belarus, Bolivia, Brazil, Bulgaria, Chile, Cyprus, Czech Republic, Denmark, Dominican Republic, Egypt, Estonia, Finland, France, Georgia, Germany, Greece, Guatemala, Ireland, India, Indonesia, Israel, Italy, Kazakhstan, Latvia, Libya, Lithuania, Luxembourg, Malaysia, Mexico, Moldova, Morocco, Netherlands, Norway, Oman, Peru, Poland, Portugal, Romania, Russia, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates and the United States.